bit-tasks/lane-branch/README.md

-# Create Bit Lane for each Git Branch for CI/CD Pipelines
+# Sync Bit lane with Git branch
-For each new Branch in Git, a Bit lane is created in **bit.cloud**.
+When a lane is created or modified in **bit.cloud** sync the changes with the respective Git branch.

 # GitHub Actions

-This task creates a Bit lane for each Git Branch.
-As the next step in your pipeline, use the `bit-tasks/commit-bitmap@v1` to update the `.Bitmap` file.
+This task synchronize updates to a Bit lane with its respective Git Branch.
+As the next step in your pipeline.

 ## Inputs